 Nepal redraws political map by incorporating 3 Indian areas

-Nepal on Thursday completed the process to update the country's political map by incorporating three strategically important areas by amending the Constitution, a move that could severely jolt the bilateral relations with India.
+Nepal on Thursday completed the process of redrawing the country's political map through a Constitutional amendment, incorporating three strategically important Indian areas in a move that could severely jolt bilateral relations.
 India has already termed as "untenable" the "artificial enlargement" of the territorial claims by Nepal after its lower house of Parliament on Saturday unanimously approved the new political map of the country featuring Lipulekh, Kalapani and Limpiyadhura areas which India maintains belong to it.

-The second Constitution amendment bill, passed by both houses of Nepal's Parliament, was also authenticated by President Bidya Devi Bhandari on Thursday.
+The second Constitution amendment bill, passed by both houses of Nepal's Parliament, was authenticated by President Bidya Devi Bhandari on Thursday.
 Bhandari on Thursday afternoon signed the bill as per the constitutional provision, according to a statement issued by the President's Office.
-In New Delhi, when asked about the latest development in Nepal, Spokesperson in the Ministry of External Affairs Anurag Srivastava said on Thursday that India has already its position clear on this matter.
+In New Delhi, when asked about the latest development in Nepal, External Affairs Ministry spokesman Anurag Srivastava said that India has already made its position clear on this matter.

 On Saturday, Srivastava, replying to the queries on the passing of the bill by the lower house, had said: "This artificial enlargement of claims is not based on historical fact or evidence and is not tenable.
 It is also violative of our current understanding to hold talks on outstanding boundary issues."
 Nepal last month released the revised political and administrative map of the country laying claim over the three strategically important areas in Uttarakhand, more than six months after India published a new map in November 2019.
 The MEA last month said that such artificial enlargement of territorial claims will not be accepted by India.